Bill Bergesch: Cincinnati Reds

-He left the Yankees in 1984, moving to Cincinnati as Executive Vice President and General Manager of the Cincinnati Reds.
+He left the Yankees in 1984, moving to Cincinnati as executive vice president and general manager of the Cincinnati Reds.
 In 1984 the Reds finished 5th in the NL west, but finished 2nd in 1985, 1986, and 1987.
 During his tenure, Pete Rose was the field Manager, but was also a listed as a player on the Reds roster through the 1986 season, when he set the all-time MLB record for base hits.
 Bergesch attempted to build the team around a core of highly regarded young players, in addition to veterans like Dave Parker and Terry Francona.
-However, he was unable to capitalize on an excess of young and highly touted position players including Kurt Stillwell, Tracy Jones, and Kal Daniels by trading them for pitching.
-Despite the emergence of Tom Browning as Rookie of the Year in 1985, winning 20 games, the rotation was devastated by the early demise of Mario Soto's career to arm injury.
-Bergesch was fired just prior to Spring training in 1988.
+In the 1985 amateur draft, with the fourth overall pick of the first round, Bergesch drafted future-Hall of Fame shortstop Barry Larkin, who would break into the majors by mid-August 1986 and almost immediately perform at the major league level, hitting .283 in 41 games.
+However, Bergesch was otherwise unable to capitalize on an excess of young and highly touted position players including Kurt Stillwell, Tracy Jones, and Kal Daniels, under circumstances which compelled him to trade them for pitching.
+Despite the emergence of Tom Browning as Rookie of the Year in 1985, winning 20 games, the Reds would finish second in the National League West, missing the playoffs.
+In 1986, the pitching rotation was devastated by the early demise of Mario Soto's career to arm injury, and the Reds again finished in second place.
+1987 saw, again, the same result, and Bergesch was fired on October 12, 1987, prior to the conclusion of the playoffs.

-Final Tenure With the Yankees
+Final tenure with the Yankees

 Bergesch rejoined the Yankees in 1991, first on a consulting basis, and then more formally, although his responsibilities were only loosely defined.
 Bill Madden in his book "Steinbrenner" depicts Bergesch as having a backroom advisory presence during this period, which set the stage for the Yankees' periods of dominance later in the decade.
 Bergesch received a third World Series ring for the 1996 season, and formally retired in early 1997.

 Later life

-Bergesch continued to attend Yankees Spring Training in Tampa, Florida, through the year 2008.
+Bergesch continued to attend the Yankees' spring training in Tampa, Florida, through 2008.
 After the death of his wife Virginia in 2006, he moved to a retirement community in Stamford, Connecticut.
-Bergesch died on May 10, 2011, approximately a month before his 90th birthday.
+Bergesch died on May 10, 2011, at age 89.